 These updates have been designed to help workers learn and be able to practise health and safety.
 When a worker passes the test, it should be because they know and practise safe working, not because they’ve memorised the answers but don’t really know how to be safe on the job.

-The updated revision materials will be available to purchase and download from the CITB Shop from 15 May 2019.
+The updated revision materials are now available to purchase and download from the CITB Shop.

 Example page from updated revision materials showing new content format.